hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 Things really came together when Rahman started experimenting with <a href="https://www.leapmotion.com/">LeapMotion</a>.
 Two of LeapMotion's early demos gave him this idea: one for drawing in 3D by pinching one’s fingers together, and another for scaling virtual objects with one’s hands.
 He realized that this ability to create and manipulate objects could be used to convey ideas in virtual space.

-This ability to manipulate objects is at the center of <i>Draw</i>, the result of the experimental project by the team at ThoughtWorks.  <i>Draw</i>, coded in C#, is a lightweight application designed to satisfy the critical needs of a networked VR application: two people can inhabit the same virtual space and see each others’ avatars, communicate via voice, and draw shapes with their own hands.
+This ability to manipulate objects is at the center of <i>Draw</i>, the result of the experimental project by the team at Thoughtworks.  <i>Draw</i>, coded in C#, is a lightweight application designed to satisfy the critical needs of a networked VR application: two people can inhabit the same virtual space and see each others’ avatars, communicate via voice, and draw shapes with their own hands.

 The team - composed of developers Allie Quintano and Nick Maxwell, designers Haeyoung Kim and Christopher Edwards, strategist Neil Redding, and technologist Rachel Laycock - is looking forward to building on this core feature set.